TcMenu/tcLibraryDev/experimental/README.md

 Danger Will Robinson.
 Danger.

-This is an experimental hack of ST provided code to try and get LTDC working with BSP functions within Arduino.
+This is an experimental folder with hacks and unfinished tests.

+Some ST provided code also here to try and get LTDC working with BSP functions within Arduino.

 Very heavily based on : https://github.com/STMicroelectronics/STM32CubeF4/